 What happens if they don’t develop these foundations?

 If they don’t get taught to make the links and sound out new words, then their reading age tends to stall at about that of an 11-year-old.
 That’s enough to read the average tabloid, but isn’t really accurate enough for them to read exam questions accurately and isn’t effortless enough for them to love reading.
+Click here to roughly check their reading age or their reading level.

 So surely we just make them read more?